 Fatigue from low red blood cell counts

 Hair loss.
-This usually begins about one week after your first chemotherapy treatment.
-And it will grow back about 4 to 6 weeks after your treatment ends.
+This usually begins about 2 weeks after your first chemotherapy treatment.
+Hair will commonly grow back in 2 to 3 months after chemotherapy.

 Infections from low white blood cell counts

 Pain when swallowing.
 This should gradually get better as your white blood cell counts improve.